 - This scholarship is for reimbursement of flight training supplies and expenses incurred after the date the scholarship is awarded, related to the rating/certificate of your scholarship.

 - Please keep in mind that your application is a reflection of you.
 Neatness, following directions to the letter, and application presentation all matter.

 - Applicants may be asked to participate in a phone interview with the scholarship committee.

-- The scholarship committee will notify the winning applicant and all other applicants by May 6, 2019.
+- The scholarship committee will notify all applicants of our decisions by May 21, 2023.